luolsph/academic-kickstart/content/home/experience.md

   date_start = "2023-09-05"
   date_end = "2023-12-19"
   description = """
   This course is an introduction to probability modeling as a basis for statistical inference.
-The underlying strategy in prediction and inference involves the determination of a probability modeling.
-This course serves to lay a foundation in statistical theory for M.S., M.PH, and Ph.D. students.
+It lays a foundation in statistical theory for M.S., M.PH, and Ph.D. students.
 Multivariate calculus is required.

   * Probability and distributions (sets, random variables, expectation, important inequalities)
   * Multivariate distributions (joint/marginal distributions, transformation, independence)